RPSangil/Project-2/README.md

 - Each time the K-means model is run, the names of the clusters changed.
 The contents remained the same though.
 Given more time, we would have adjusted this so that the clusters remained fixed.
 - Due to the above issue, the selection of the cluster needed to be done manually each time.
 Given more time, we would have automated the selection of the cluster and controlled that change.

+In the [Archives folder](https://github.com/RaelynSangil/Project-2/tree/main/Code/Archived) You'll find various working codes that were explored but due to time constraints were unable to be presented and included in the finished product.

 [Back to Table of Contents](#Table-of-Contents)

 # Reference list